 Roger Biduk – Feed them what they’ve been eating for millions of years, a balanced, raw meat diet or a grain-free, high protein, low carb pet food.

-“It’s easy to spot very bad, unknowledgeable / and or unethical veterinarians,” says Roger Biduk, “who consider your pets as cash cows and care more about the huge amounts of $$$$ they can make off you instead of the health of your cat / dog.
-Run away if they recommend:
+“It’s easy to spot very bad, unknowledgeable / and or unethical veterinarians,” says Roger Biduk, “who consider your pets as cash cows and care more about the huge amounts of $$$$ they can make off you instead of the health of your cat / dog!
+Run away if they:

-Always avoid the average vet who only practices basic allopathic veterinary and ALWAYS work with a good allopathic veterinarian who has taken advanced post-graducate studies and training and is qualified to practice several modalities of holistic and integrative veterinary (the more the better), most of whom do phone consultations.
+Always avoid the average vet who is only qualified to practice basic allopathic veterinary and ALWAYS work with a good allopathic veterinarian who has taken advanced post-graducate studies and training and is qualified to practice several modalities of holistic and integrative veterinary [the more the better], most of whom do phone consultations.